Dog Breeds that Love the Water | Water Safety Tips for This Summer - Bully Sticks Direct

 Portuguese Water Dog

-Portuguese Water Dogs are a medium-sized breed of dog that is known for their intelligence, loyalty, and swimming ability.
+Portuguese Water Dogs are a medium-sized breed known for their intelligence, loyalty, and swimming ability.
 They have a thick, water-resistant coat that helps to keep them warm in cold water, and their webbed feet help them to paddle through the water.
-Portuguese Water Dogs were originally bred to work alongside fishermen in Portugal.
+Portuguese Water Dogs were originally bred to work alongside fishermen in Portugal, where they would herd fish into nets, retrieve lost equipment, and even perform water rescues.

 Newfoundland

-Newfoundlands are a large breed of dog that is known for their gentle nature, their love of children, and their swimming ability.
+Newfoundlands are a large breed of dog known for their gentle nature, love of children, and swimming ability.
 They have a thick, double coat that helps to keep them warm in cold water, and their webbed feet help them to paddle through the water.
-What’s more, Newfoundlands have a large lung capacity and natural life-saving instincts - talk about a good guard dog to have on duty!
+What’s more, Newfoundlands have a large lung capacity and natural life-saving instincts, making them excellent swimmers and renowned for their role in water rescues.

 The list goes on and on when it comes to dogs that are natural-born swimmers.
-Most dog breeds thrive during any physical and outdoor activity.
+Most dog breeds thrive in physical and outdoor activities.
+Many of these breeds still enjoy a good swim today.
 Finding the best breed for you is about your lifestyle, needs, preferences, and desires.
 Before instinctively adopting, consider these important factors and make an educated decision.
 Before heading outside, be sure to pack a baggie of all-natural and preservative-free dog treats like those from Bully Sticks Direct!

 Benefits of Swimming for Dogs